spacetelescope/synphot_refactor/docs/synphot/bandpass.rst

     <Quantity 1.0>

-Bandpass also has access to **photometric parameter** calculations akin to IRAF SYNPHOT BANDPAR task.
+Bandpass also has access to **photometric parameter** calculations akin to IRAF SYNPHOT ``bandpar`` task.
 (Also see :ref:`synphot_formulae` and respective API documentations.)
 Some of these need the information of telescope collecting area, which will be set to HST value in the examples below::

     >>> area = 45238.93416 * (u.cm * u.cm)  # HST